nedtwigg/blog/2020/changelog/README.md

 ## It's trivial to implement

-There is some disagreement over how to name `x.y.z`.
+There is some disagreement over how to name the digits in `x.y.z`.
 I'm going to use `BREAKING.ADDED.FIXED`.
 If you're using the standard [keepachangelog](https://keepachangelog.com/en/1.0.0/) format, it is a trivial computation to turn a changelog into a version bump.

 ```
 ## [Unreleased]